Core area 2: Teaching, learning and/or assessment processes

 As I was unavailable the week I was invited to present the guest lecture, I agreed with the course tutor to record my lecture in advance and share it with learners along with a selection of readings and additional resources.
 Students were expected to watch the lecture, consider new opportunities for mobile, flexible and social construction of online learning, explore some social media tools, and participate in a synchronous discussion with the course tutor using Blackboard Collaborate.

-In preparation for the course, I recorded my lecture using the University’s MediaHopper media management system and shared it under a CC BY licence, I also shared my slides under open licence on Slideshare .
+In preparation for the course, I recorded my lecture using the University’s MediaHopper media management system and shared it under a Creative Commons Attribution (CC BY) licence, I also shared my slides under open licence on SlideShare .
 Later, I disseminated both resources as OER on my blog and on the University’s Open.Ed portal and disseminated them through twitter.

-As an advocate of open education and as an open education practitioner, I have always believed it is important to practice what I preach, and in the case of my contribution to the Online Distance Learning course, that meant using the principles of open education to inform the design and development of my guest lecture.
+As an advocate of open education and as an open education practitioner, I have always believed it is important to practice what I preach.
+In the case of my contribution to the Online Distance Learning course, that meant using the principles of open education to inform the design and development of my guest lecture.

-In practical terms this meant creating my course materials in such a way that all resources could be shared under open licence and made available for reuse by others, both within the University and beyond.
-All images used in my presentation are CC licensed and appropriately attributed so that my slides and presentation can be reused without fear of infringing copyright.
+In practical terms this meant creating my course materials in such a way that all resources could be shared under open licences and made available for reuse by others, both within the University and beyond.
+All images used in my presentation are Creative Commons licensed and appropriately attributed so that my slides and presentation can be reused without fear of infringing copyright.

 As the lecture was about open education and co-creation, I also felt it was important to incorporate some of the Open Content Intern’s own reflections on their work.
 Martin had written two blog posts reflecting on his experience of working on the project which were shared under open licence on the University of Edinburgh’s Education Design and Engagement team blog.
 I used two quotes from these blog posts in my case study which I felt encapsulated the ethos of open education and co-creation particularly well.